The goal of the Raincoast Field School is to increase outdoor learning opportunities for students in our local public schools.

 Thank you to all parents/guardians for making sure everyone is well prepared for these days and a big thank you to all the parents that come and help out!

-The Raincoast Field School is supported by (in no particular order) the Tofino Saltwater Classic, Ocean Outfitters, Jamie's Whaling Station, the Wickanninish Elementary Community School, Ucluelet Elemantary School, Long Beach Lodge, Wickanninish Inn, and numerous community donations.
+The Raincoast Field School is supported by (in no particular order) the Tofino Saltwater Classic, Ocean Outfitters, Jamie's Whaling Station, Long Beach Lodge, Clayoquot Biosphere Trust, the Wickanninish Inn, the Wickanninish Elementary Community School, Ucluelet Elemantary School, and many more community donations.
 Thank you!